ART IN PROGRESS | Creating Works that Resonate

 Coming soon!
 A link to our Quarterly Project Status Report with more details on each project will be added to this page.

 In response to the Project Core Team's interest in artwork that acts as a landmark, artist Anitra Blayton design acts as a symbol of harmony and positivity.
 Inspired by the wetland and patterns of organisms in the environment, including footprints of visitors which become one with the ecosystem, Blayton proposes a larger-than-life hummingbird appearing to drink water.
 The mirrored stainless steel faceted bird will have a series of five wings on each side detailed with laser cut shoe treads submitted by community members that together mimic the wings' rotation.
-Including the conical water shape, the sculpture will stand 23' tall and just over 24' at its widest point.
+Including the blue conical water shape, the sculpture will stand 24' tall and just over 24' at its widest point.

 artists website

-Alliance Park | Final Design | Anitra Blayton | Alliance Park
+Alliance Park | Fabrication | Anitra Blayton | Alliance Park

 artists website